cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^
-While completing this task refer to `Terraform's documentation <https://www.terraform.io/docs/providers/>`_ in order to complete it successfully as some parts are provider specific and differ from one provider to another.
+While completing this task, please refer to `Terraform's documentation <https://www.terraform.io/docs/providers/>`_ in order to complete it successfully as some parts are provider specific and differ from one provider to another.
-You will find on the root of the cloned repository a file named *configs_raw.yaml*.
+You will find at the root of the cloned repository a file named *configs_raw.yaml*.
 You must rename it *configs.yaml* and fill it to match your requirements. **A filled example can be found in */config_examples***.
-This file has different sections:
+This file contains different sections:

 ``general``